Aza-Spearal/Transformer_from_scratcg/README.md

 # Transformer_from_scratch

 Project in progress !
-I finished the transformer, now I test it for translation to improve it.
+I finished the transformer, now I try to create a translator for it

 This is a transformer from scratch that I made for skill-building.
 The architecture is taken from the original Transformer paper.